surajrawat12344321/Cubyz/_posts/2019-03-25-transparent_textures.md

 ---
 ### Transparent textures are finally supported!

-The main problem currently with Cubyz was that leaves were opaque, that's isn't logc and i wanted something better..
+The main problem currently with Cubyz was that leaves were opaque, that isn't logical and i wanted something better..

 Jungle Engine arleady supported them via GL_BLEND and other things, however, i looked in code and found out that it was the TextureConverter fault, which simply ONLY outputted RGB (no transparency) images!